MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 While we understand that these types of changes can be disruptive for makers that use the footer today, we always evaluate the experiences.
 We do this to ensure they provide a modern experience that improves usability, support accessibility requirements, and improves discoverability for highly used fields and controls on a page.

-## Tooltips for field descriptions on model-driven forms
+## Tooltips for column descriptions on model-driven forms

-With the upcoming 2021 release wave 2 (public preview in August 2021 and GA in October 2021), hover tooltips on field labels for full descriptions will be deprecated.
+With the upcoming 2021 release wave 2 (public preview in August 2021 and GA in October 2021), hover tooltips on column labels for full descriptions will be removed.

 #### Why is this needed?

--	Tooltips were removed because they are not an accessible way to access this information.
+-	These tooltips aren't an accessible way to access information about the column.

 #### Impact